 Some of us may be able to accomplish more on our own.
 Others of us may need a caregiver or a personal care assistant in our lives.
 However, you can likely still learn to do specific tasks independently.

-Even if we require some help, it is imperative to learn what works best for you individually.
-Plus, independence can also mean advocating for yourself, such as making sure tasks that others do for you are accomplished in the best way for your needs.
+Even if we require some help, it is imperative to learn what works best for us individually.
+Plus, independence can also mean advocating for ourselves, such as making sure tasks that others do for us are accomplished in the best way for our needs.

 Time and Effort